 When purchasing an automobile for a teenage driver, the IIHS advises that parents should look for vehicles that offer the highest level of safety for the price they can afford.
 Larger cars like sedans and station wagons offer more crash protection than smaller models and are safer than SUVs and trucks, which sit higher from the ground.
 Teens should always drive cars that have electronic stability control in addition to curtain, side, and front air bags.

-If your teen driver has suffered an injury in an automobile accident, contact the Brandner Law Firm to discuss your case with an experienced car accident injury attorney.
+If your teen driver has suffered an injury in an automobile accident, contact the Brandner Law Firm to discuss your case with an experienced Baton Rouge car accident attorney.